Nicoding1996/career-blueprint-hackathon/README.md

 # 🚀 Career Blueprint AI

-**A personalized career co-pilot that transforms your self-assessment into an actionable job-seeking toolkit, powered by the Z.ai GLM-4.5 API.**
+**A personalized career co-pilot that transforms your self-assessment into an actionable job-seeking toolkit, powered by the Z.ai GLM-4.5 API!**

 ---